isomerpages/mpa-safetyatsea/_programme/Singapore Safety@Sea Conference Session 2.md

 <h4 class="programme-title">Panel Discussion</h4>
 	“All Hands on Deck for Safe Ammonia Bunkering”
 <div><p></p><p>          The panel for Session 2 of this year’s conference will focus on safe ammonia bunkering.
-The panel will feature MPA and the various parties involved in the world’s first use of ammonia as a marine fuel in the Port of Singapore earlier this year.
+The panel will feature MPA and the various parties involved in the world’s first use of ammonia as a marine fuel in the Port of Singapore earlier this year.</p><div>
-</p><hr class="my-3 border-primary">
+<p></p><hr class="my-3 border-primary">
 <div class="speakers px-2">
 <div class="row">
 <div class="col is-6 prog-speaker">